 The rebuttal paper is actually a pretty easy read, but to sum up, an independent lab study funded by nail-industry experts revealed that UV nail-lamp bulbs filter out most of the UVB: 10 UV-lamp minutes every two weeks = 26 real-life UVB-exposure seconds.
 That’s why your hands won’t burn or tan at each salon visit.

 The UV in UV lamps is pretty much all UVA, the “aging” UV rays.
 That makes this scary: 10 UV-lamp minutes every two weeks = about 37.8 real life UVA-exposure minutes.
-That’s more than half an hour of extra unprotected UVA exposure every two weeks, but don’t freak out — it boils down to 2.7 minutes of UVA exposure per day.
+That’s more than half an hour of extra unprotected UVA exposure every two weeks; it boils down to 2.7 minutes of UVA exposure per day.

 pshaw to the tanning-bed theory